-Policy of counteracting mobbing
+Policy of counteracting mobbing, discrimination and violence

 Definitions of discrimination, mobbing, violence

-Discrimination means the exclusion or worst treatment of someone based on their gender, age, national origin, nationality, religion, belief, skin color or sexual orientation.
+Discrimination means the exclusion or worst treatment of someone based on their gender, age, national origin, nationality, religion, belief, skin color, or sexual orientation.

 Mobbing means actions or behaviors related to an employee or directed against an employee, consisting of persistent and prolonged harassment or intimidation of an employee, causing him to underestimate his professional suitability, or aimed at humiliating or ridiculing the employee, isolating him or eliminating him from the team of colleagues.